SingleManTH/agiletoolkit.org/docs/overview/why-use.md

         }
     }

-So now we can use our 2 new components with just 2 lines of code:
+So now we can use our two new components with just 2 lines of code:

     $crud = $this->add('MyCRUD');
     $crud->setModel('BookWithAuthor');